TobiasPSP/doneland_sources/Tools/Internet/README.md

 If your hair is on fire, below is a quick summary.

 > [!TIP]
 > Some *ISPs* like the *Deutsche Telekom* (and affiliated *ISPs* who are using the same infrastructure) are notorious for causing *routing problems*: when communicating with (predominantly) *US-based networks* like *AWS* or *github*, they may send packages on (very) inefficient routes.
 This problem might be present when *some* websites and downloads are exceptionally slow for you, while others work normally.
-Your choices are either to *change your ISP*, or to use a *VPN* like [NordVPN](https://refer-nordvpn.com/DdmJlprBMeZ) (should you decide to use *NordVPN* through this link, you are extending my own paid *NordVPN* by three months at no extra cost for you).
+Your choices are either to *change your ISP*, or to use a *VPN* like [NordVPN](https://refer-nordvpn.com/DdmJIprBMeZ) (should you decide to use *NordVPN* through this link, you are extending my own paid *NordVPN* by three months at no extra cost for you - which I would appreciate with gratitude).

 ## Ingredients For Fast Internet Experience
 Most users focus on their *Internet Service Provider* (*ISP*) when it comes to *fast Internet speed* and a great experience.
 They pay high monthly fees to get a "fast" *Internet connection*, i.e. *250MBit/s* or even *1GBit/s*.
 Even then, though, they occasionally experience surprisingly slow websites or downloads  while with other *urls*, the promised *high-speed Internet* works just fine.